 Entrance Fee: Free

 Located 3.5km off the northeastern coast of Jeju Island, Udo Island is named for its resemblance of a lying cow.
 This island, although tiny, has much to offer.
 Rent a bicycle, scooter or self drive around the 13km beach road and enjoy its breathtaking landscapes.
 To get to Udo Island, we drove to the Seongsan Port to take the ferry to the island.
-We chose to drive our car in as we wanted to explore the island on bicycle.
+We chose not to drive our car in as we wanted to explore the island on bicycle.

 After getting our electronic bicycle, we cycle along the beach road and alighted at the Seobin Baeksa, a red nodules beach.
 The color of the water varies depending on the water level, from bright emerald to deep sapphire.
 This beach truly resembles the Mediterranean for its white beaches, blue seas and the European inspired houses around the vicinity.